-Located in the Valparaíso Region of Chile, La Campana-Peñuelas Biosphere Reserve includes both La Campana National Park and Lago Peñuelas National Reserve.
-Forests here are habitats for the Chilean Wine Palm.
+Located in the Valparaíso Region of Chile, the La Campana-Peñuelas Biosphere Reserve, which comprises the La Campana National Park and the Lago Peñuelas National Reserve, has a rich diversity of landscapes, wildlife, and cultural heritage.

 La Campana-Peñuelas Biosphere Reserve